clearlab-sustech/Bipedal_MPC/README.md

 Then you can change the velocities on the JoyStick::getLinearVelCmd() and JoyStick::getYawVelCmd() (default: 0.4 (linear); 0.0 (angular))

 # Future work
+Nowadays, more and more people are used to using python.
-We will focus on converting the C++ work into a respository in python.
+Hence, we will focus on converting the C++ work into a respository in python.
 So please waiting ...